ipfs/interface-datastore/README.md

 const b = new Key(new Buffer('hello'))
 ```

 The key scheme is inspired by file systems and Google App Engine key model.
 Keys are meant to be unique across a system.
-They are typical hierarchical, incorporating more and more specific namespaces.
+They are typically hierarchical, incorporating more and more specific namespaces.
 Thus keys can be deemed 'children' or 'ancestors' of other keys:

 - `new Key('/Comedy')`
 - `new Key('/Comedy/MontyPython')`

-Also, every namespace can be parametrized to embed relevant object information.
+Also, every namespace can be parameterized to embed relevant object information.
 For example, the Key `name` (most specific namespace) could include the object type:

 - `new Key('/Comedy/MontyPython/Actor:JohnCleese')`
 - `new Key('/Comedy/MontyPython/Sketch:CheeseShop')`